Kitchen Food Storage Tips

 • Use lazy Susans, pull out shelving, and wire racks to maximize kitchen food storage space.

 • Place drawer liners in drawers to keep contents from slipping and sliding around.
-You'll berewarded when you carefully divide everything up, using varying sizes of storage containers to house your stuff, and the stuff actually stays that way.
+You'll be rewarded when you carefully divide everything up, using varying sizes of storage containers to house your stuff, and the stuff stays that way.

-This also makes it easy for you to wipe off the dust that naturally settles there.
+This also makes it easy to wipe off the dust that naturally settles there.

-Store bulk purchases - you know, the 17 boxes of pasta, 40 cans of chicken noodle soup, and 100 rolls of paper towels you got for a steal at the club store - in the garage or downstairs in the basement.
-Call this your overflow pantry, and use it to replenish your supplies as needed.
+Store bulk purchases - the 17 boxes of pasta, 40 cans of chicken noodle soup, and 100 rolls of paper towels you got for a steal at the club store - in the garage or downstairs in the basement.
+Call this your overflow pantry, and use it to replenish your supplies.

 Essentially, no food benefits from storage.
 You want to eat everything as fresh as you can.
 Since we can't all tromp out to the garden to harvest produce for each meal, here are some guidelines for helping your fridge function at its best.